Alliance releases report from 2019 Animal Rights National Conference

-Speakers discuss strategies and tactics to advance “animal liberation”
+Speakers discuss strategies and tactics to create a “vegan world by 2026”

-July 10, 2018 – The Animal Agriculture Alliance released a report today detailing observations from the Animal Rights National Conference, held June 28 through July 1 in Los Angeles, Ca. The event was organized by the Farm Animal Rights Movement and sponsored by Mercy for Animals, The Save Movement, Compassion Over Killing and The Humane League, along with other animal rights extremist groups.
-According to conference organizers, the Animal Rights National Conference is the world’s largest and longest-running gathering of animal rights activists with the shared belief that “animals have the right to be free from all forms of human exploitation.”
+August 7, 2019 – The Animal Agriculture Alliance released a report today detailing observations from the Animal Rights National Conference, held July 25 through July 28 in Alexandria, Virginia.
+The event was organized by the Farm Animal Rights Movement and sponsored by Mercy for Animals, The Save Movement, Compassion Over Killing and The Humane League, along with other animal rights extremist groups.

 Media wishing to obtain copies of the full report, or for all other inquiries, please contact Hannah Thompson-Weeman, vice president of communications, at email@example.com.

 The Animal Agriculture Alliance is an industry-united, nonprofit organization that helps bridge the communication gap between farm and fork.
 We connect key food industry stakeholders to arm them with responses to emerging issues.
 We engage food chain influencers and promote consumer choice by helping them better understand modern animal agriculture.
 We protect by exposing those who threaten our nation’s food security with damaging misinformation.
 Find the Alliance on Facebook, Twitter, and YouTube.